lsalik2/lsalik.dev/src/content/blog/curl-overhaul.md

 # Randomized logo colors

 The SLK logo at the top of the homepage used to use fixed colors: green letters, blue bar, amber bar.
-I swapped those out for a curated 14-color palette of light 256-color hues and now pick three distinct colors per render — one for the whole word, one for each underline bar.
+I swapped those out for a curated 14-color palette of light 256-color hues and now pick three distinct colors per render: one for the whole word, one for each underline bar.
 The colors are pulled without replacement so the three stripes always read as visually distinct.

 The existing tests still pass unchanged: six rows total, 17 visible columns per row, only half-block glyphs in the output, balanced ANSI open/reset codes.
 The colors are parameters now rather than constants, so they don't show up in structural assertions.